guoxiangzhao/guoxiangzhao.github.io/music.md

 ## Music：

-* I would like to share with you some of my favorite music.
+* I would like to share with you some of my favourite music.
 * Enjoy it.

 1.  <a href="my_music/John_Mayer_Waiting_On_the_World_to_Change.mp3">John Mayer-Waiting On the World to Change</a>